BFeng14/ActFound/README.md

 ### Reproduce the results in our paper
 #### In-domain bioactivity prediction
 Experiments on ChEMBL and BindingDB datasets:
+- Note that KNN_MAML is optional for testing, and it will first take about half an hour to run few-shot testing on all assays on ChEMBL(only needed once), and then take another half hour to fully run on the test set of ChEMBL.
+You can just close it by not setting --knn_maml.
+- To get a better result, please run another inference using ActFound(transfer), and fusion the result of ActFound and ActFound(transfer) using "fusion_result.py".
+The result of our paper utilized both KNN_MAML and the fusion method.
 ```bash
 FIXED_PARAM="--test_sup_num 16 --test_repeat_num 10 --train 0 --test_epoch -1"